How Can Blind Spots Hide Deadly Hazards?

 For these reasons, no matter how long you’ve been driving, and no matter how comfortable you feel behind the wheel, never assume that you know exactly where your or other drivers’ blind spots are.
 Small variations in vehicles, drivers, and road conditions can place large demands on your blind spot management, so always pay attention.

-Still, the adage holds true.
-As a driver, you must always try your best to remain alert and aware of the numerous factors that affect your safety behind the wheel.
-Among the most important of those factors when it comes to blind spot management: traffic and road conditions.
+As a driver, you must always remain alert and aware of the numerous factors that affect your safety behind the wheel.
+Among the most important of those factors when it comes to blind spot management are traffic and road conditions.

 We tend to think of checking blind spots as a one-off exercise.
 It comes from the sequential way we’re taught driving safety.
 First, you form the decision to change lanes.
-Next, you turn on your signal.
+Next, you engage your turn signal.
 Then, you check your blind spot.
-Finally, you change lanes.
+Finally, you switch lanes.

 For the most part, that sequence is correct.
-However, effective blind spot management requires that you avoid getting taken by surprise when you see a vehicle in your blind spot, and that you not take other drivers by surprise by driving your vehicle in their blind zones.
+However, effective blind spot management requires that you avoid getting taken by surprise when you see a vehicle in your blind spot and that you do not take other drivers by surprise by driving your vehicle in their blind zones.

 You accomplish this by keeping constant tabs on other vehicles and driving conditions, such as:

-• The presence of trucks on the road with you; and
+• The presence of trucks on the road with you

-• Vehicles that you could easily lose track of if you do not pay extra attention, like motorcycles, cars that blend into the background because of their color or lack of headlights.
+• Vehicles that you could easily lose track of if you do not pay extra attention, like motorcycles or cars that blend into the background because of their color or lack of headlights.

 By staying on constant alert and aware of the evolving traffic conditions around your vehicle, you minimize the risk of getting caught off guard when you check your blind spot and of surprising other drivers when you appear in their blind spots.